SEMI: Conferences and trade shows

 SEMI was founded in 1970 as an association of semiconductor production equipment vendors.
 At that time, most companies in the semiconductor industry exhibited at the Wescon Show on the west coast and the IEEE show on the east coast.
 Wishing to organize a show dedicated to semiconductor production equipment, 55 companies met in Palo Alto and agreed to found a new association, originally called Semiconductor Equipment and Materials Institute.

 The first SEMICON show was held in 1971 at the San Mateo Fairground in California, which featured “semiconductor processing equipment, materials, and service firms.”
 It featured 80 exhibitors and attracted 2,800 visitors.
 In 1973, the first SEMICON East show was held in New York City, with 120 exhibitors participating.
-This was followed by SEMICON Europa in Zurich, Switzerland (1975) and SEMICON Japan in Tokyo (1977), which attracted more than 200 exhibitors and 4,500 visitors.
+This was followed by SEMICON Europa in Zürich, Switzerland (1975) and SEMICON Japan in Tokyo (1977), which attracted more than 200 exhibitors and 4,500 visitors.
 Through this and other activities, the organization grew from a domestic organization to one with an international focus.
 Part of this focus was to work with governments to reduce trade barriers and develop “a sympathetic regulatory climate” for its member organizations—companies that sold equipment and materials to firms that produce microprocessors.

 Today SEMI organizes and produces nearly 100 technology showcases, trade shows, conferences and special events per year in all of the major manufacturing regions of the world.
 They include trade shows in China, Japan, Germany, Singapore, South Korea, Taiwan, North America, and Europe, as well as executive conferences, technical programs, and standards meetings.
 The organization also has technical education programs, and a weekly email newsletter.
 Presentations delivered at its symposia are available to members of the organization on the Members Only section of the website.